Jump To:

 Artist Reception

-Please join us for a reception at Sertoma Arts Center on Saturday, July 20, 2-4 p.m.
+Join us for a free reception celebrating the artists of the July-August Gallery Exhibits at Sertoma Arts Center on Sunday, July 20, 2-4 p.m.
 Add this event to your calendar.

 About the Artists